-Goff comes to Ruston after spending seven years as the head baseball coach at Campbell University in Buies Creek, N.C., where he amassed an impressive record of 224-174 in his time at the helm of the Camels program, including recording three straight 40-win seasons.
+Prior to Goff coming to Ruston, he spent seven years as the head baseball coach at Campbell University in Buies Creek, North Carolina, where he amassed an impressive record of 224-174 in his time at the helm of the Camels program, including recording three straight 40-win seasons.
 In 2014, Goff and his team captured the Big South Tournament Championship, which led to Campbell's first NCAA Regional appearance in 24 years.
 In the team's regional appearance, Goff and his team defeated Conference USA's Old Dominion for the program's first ever win in an NCAA Regional.

 "Greg is a proven winner.
 Everywhere he has been as a coach, he has developed a culture of winning on the field and in the classroom.
 This represents our philosophy of developing champions," McClelland said.
 "We had an incredible pool of candidates, and through the process Greg separated himself as our top choice.
 We are fortunate to have him lead our baseball program into the future."

 The 21-year coaching veteran led Campbell to its third straight 40-win season in 2014, as the Camels joined LSU, Florida State, Oregon, Oregon State, Louisville, South Carolina and Rice as the only NCAA Division I baseball programs with at least 40 victories in each of the last three years (2012-2014).

 From 2012 to 2014, Goff led the Camels to their only 40-win seasons in program history, which gave the Jackson, Tenn., native 131 wins in just three years.

 "I am extremely excited to get to work and eager to hit the ground running," Goff said.
 "I am grateful to have the opportunity to coach at a great university with such wonderful fan support.
 It is great to have an opportunity to work at a university like Louisiana Tech that is nationally known with a great reputation.
 I like that Ruston is a baseball community that is going to be very supportive.
 I am ready to get things started.